glebowadim/ihub_sample/README.md

 Sample Integration retrieves Process Id from Params.json file for adding logs.
 Params.json is put into integration directory at each integration run.

+If you does not have the possibility to add log via API, then you can use SmallSampleIntegration.
 SmallSampleIntegration is just a integration with writing to stdout only.

 ## Requirements
 - Python 3